elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 As far as BEM methodology is concerned, web interface is built of independent **blocks** (in which **elements** are allocated).
 Both blocks and elements may have states, described by **modifiers**.

 Web interface work is provided by multiple  **technologies** (HTML, CSS, JS...), a block description consists of the implementations of these technologies.
-Usually implementation consists of a few files, for example: Работа веб-интерфейса обеспечивается несколькими технологиями (HTML, CSS, JS...). При использовании БЭМ-методологии вся реализация веб-интерфейса разбита на компоненты по блокам. Описание блока в этой схеме складывается из нескольких файлов — по одному на каждую технологию:
+Usually implementation consists of a few files.
+When using BEM methodology all the web interface implementation is arranged into blocks.
+The block description in this case consists of several files — one per each technology:

  * `my-block.css` — describes block's appearance;
  * `my-block.bemhtml` — templates for generating block's HTML view;